 The importance of PBL in nurse education is clearly demonstrated in this current study.
 The application of PBL in the undergraduate nursing curriculum can be expanded by appropriately modifying the evaluation questions to match the clinical situation and enhance favorable outcomes for nursing students.
-In light of the extensive use of PBL in nurse education are the world, as well as in nursing programs, experts believe that it may be able to bridge to gap between theory and practice (Dolmans, 2019; Salari et al., 2018).
-The use of PBL in nursing programs requires the inclusion of additional instructors and nurse educators.
+In light of the extensive use of PBL in nurse education aro 17 the world, as well as in nursing programs, experts believe that it may be able to bridge (6 gap between theory and practice (Dolmans, 2019; Salari et al., 2018).
+The use of PBL in nurse educators.
 Therefore, more nursing graduates are required, as well as appropriate skills as teachers or nurse educators who assist in the facilitation of the learning process (Jamshidi et al., 2021a, 2021b; Yang and Yang, 2013).